artibhoir369/DVP/README.md

 ---

-## 🎯 Generate WireGuard Config
+## 🎯 Generate Config

-The UI will generate a unique WireGuard configuration per client.
+The UI will generate a unique configuration per client.
 A sample client configuration looks like this:

 ```ini
 [Interface]